Institute for Language Sciences Labs

 2. To promote efficiency, all communication with lab support about undergraduate student work has to be done by the supervisor.

-Furthermore, it is vitally important that all lab users come and talk to us ASAP about their plans, so we can plan which setup to move when.
 Please note that alternative solutions such as postponing experiments, or conducting them online rather than in the lab, or conducting them elsewhere using portable equipment rather than in the lab, may actually generate more work and are therefore not necessarily helpful for lab support.
 Come talk to us so we can find the best solution for you.

 Contact Iris Mulders if you haven’t, already – and keep us updated about any change in your plans.